Chat-Wane/energyservice/README.md

                  (chosen round-robin)   (1 per CPU type)                             (optional)
 ```

+## Result

+After deployment, and with Grafana enabled, you get the result below.

 ## TODO list

 - [X] Add a figure to illustrate the topology.